microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 ```

 ## DESCRIPTION
-By running this function with the required inputs, it will connect to the Azure Tenant that hosts the Windows Package Manager rest source, then removes the application Manifest.
+This function will connect to the Azure Tenant that hosts the Windows Package Manager rest source, removing the specified application Manifest.

 The following Azure Modules are used by this script:
     Az.Resources